lindongsen/essence-of-AI-engineering/prompt_hub/role/programmer/FunctionalCore-ImperativeShell.md

 ## Code Structure Management

-All modules must be organized into three categories according to folders, referred to as the "Three-Category Partitioning Principle":
+All modules must be organized into multiple categories according to folders:

 1. **Pure Functional Core** (functional_core);